 The first set of strength standards I came across was in a book called Beyond Brawn, written by Stuart McRobert.

-In the book, McRobert suggests that a 190-pound overhead press, 300-pound bench press, 400-pound squat and 500-pound deadlift for a single lift are impressive numbers for a drug-free, genetically average male weighing around 190 pounds.
+In the book, McRobert suggests that a 190-pound barbell overhead press, 300-pound barbell bench press, 400-pound barbell squat and 500-pound barbell deadlift (all for a one-rep max) are impressive numbers for a drug-free, genetically average male weighing around 190 pounds.

-Percentage wise and relative to body weight, these numbers translate to 100% for the overhead press, 150% for the bench press, 200% for the squat, and 250% for the bench press.
+Percentage wise and relative to body weight (BW), these numbers translate to 100% for the overhead press, 150% for the bench press, 200% for the back squat, and 250% for the deadlift.

 Most strength standards don’t take into account how old you are.
 That matters, because someone in their twenties is going to have an easier time gaining strength than someone in their 40s, 50s and beyond.